 Our Board of Directors

-Ivan NormandeauPresident and councillor for the Rural Municipality of La Broquerie
+Ivan NormandeauPresident and Deputy Reeve of the Rural Municipality of La Broquerie

-Lilliane SorinTreasurer and representative of the municipal administrative officers
+Lilliane SorinTreasurer and Representative of the Chief Administrative Officers

-Angelo FouillardDirector and councillor for the Rural Municipality of Ellice-Archie
+Angelo FouillardDirector and Councillor of the Rural Municipality of Ellice-Archie

-Diane DubéDirector and councillor for the Rural Municipality of Alexander
+Diane DubéDirector and Councillor of the Rural Municipality of Alexander

-Paul GilmoreDirector and councillor for the Rural Municipality of Montcalm
+Paul GilmoreDirector and Councillor of the Rural Municipality of Montcalm

-André CarbonneauDirector and councillor for the Rural Municipality of De Salaberry
+André CarbonneauDirector and Councillor of the Rural Municipality of De Salaberry

-Mathieu AllardDirector and councillor for the City of Winnipeg
+Mathieu AllardDirector and Councillor of the City of Winnipeg

 Gaétan TalbotDirector and Member of the Local Urban District of Saint-Léon